 1998 - Vegard Heggem won his second cap, and first as a red, in Norway's goalless draw with Romania in Oslo.
 His team-mates included fellow reds Stig Inge Bjørnebye and Øyvind Leonhardsen.
 Meanwhile, Abel Xavier won his first cap while with PSV Eindhoven, and sixth to date, as Portugal beat Mozambique 2-1 in another friendly in the Azores.
 Also in friendly action that day were future reds Sami Hyypiä, Jari Litmanen and Vladimír Šmicer.

-2009 – Hungarian reserves Péter Gulácsi and Krisztián Németh signed new contracts to keep them at Anfield until 2013 and 2012, respectively.
-Németh has since left the club, while keeper Gulácsi has sat on the bench on 34 occasions.
+2009 - Hungarian reserves Péter Gulácsi and Krisztián Németh signed new contracts to keep them at Anfield until 2013 and 2012, respectively.
+Both have since left the club, while keeper Gulácsi making it as far as the bench on 51 occasions.

-2008 – Former Academy coach Iain Brunskill was appointed Reserve Team Manager of Blackburn Rovers under Paul Ince.
-He is now First Team Coach at Ewood Park.
+2008 - Former Academy coach Iain Brunskill was appointed Reserve Team Manager of Blackburn Rovers under Paul Ince.
+He is now working for the FA.

 If you have any comments or corrections to this article, please forward them to firstname.lastname@example.org